Apply to Graduate

 The ceremonies will last approximately 2 hours.

 Diplomas are mailed to certified students two-three months after graduation.
-If it is after 3 months, contact 901.678.5547 or email us at firstname.lastname@example.org.
+If it is after 3 1/2 months, contact us at firstname.lastname@example.org.
 The diploma arrives in a large envelope, so sometimes the postal office will require you to pick it up or receive it as a package.
-If you have not received the diploma within three months, you may want to contact your local postal office before contacting us.
+If you have not received the diploma within three and one-half months, you may want to contact your local postal office before contacting us.